obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Build a Bases view.md

   public onDataUpdated(): void {
     const { app } = this;

-    // Retrieve the user configured order they set in the Properties toolbar menu. const order = this.config.getOrder()
+    // Retrieve the user configured order set in the Properties toolbar menu. const order = this.config.getOrder()

     // Clear entries created by previous iterations.
 Remember, you should instead
     // attempt element reuse when possible.
     this.containerEl.empty();

-    // The property separator configured by the ViewOptions above can be retrieved
+    // The property separator configured by the ViewOptions above can be
-    // from the view config.
+    // retrieved from the view config.
 Be sure to set a default value. const propertySeparator = String(
       this.config.get(PROPERTY_SEPARATOR_KEY) ||
       DEFAULT_PROPERTY_SEPARATOR